Cryptocurrency adoption in India has surged in recent years, and with it, a predictable shadow.

 When users attempt to withdraw their “free” crypto, they’re told they must first deposit a small amount (typically 0.005 BTC, around ₹40,000) to “activate” withdrawals.

-This is the theft mechanism; once victims send real Bitcoin, it goes directly to the scammer’s wallet.
+This is the core of the fraud.
+Once victims send real Bitcoin, it goes to the scammer’s wallet.
+The fake platform then blocks access or disappears entirely.

 Is NEXUS Crypto Exchange Safe?